10 Games You Need to Add to Your Game Room Now

 Do you have friends that like gambling?
 If you do and you're going to put one casino-style game in your game room, make it poker.

 Poker, or more specifically, Texas Hold Em', is a game that exercises one's composure, strategic thinking skills and even one's ability to act.
+The game is easy learn, you can easily check out the poker chip basics online.

 With that multi-dimensional play, you'll be hard-pressed to find a more robust game to include on your game room games list.